ATLaS-PO/istqb_latex/example-istqb-content.md

 - You can add link to the section with custom text like this [testing principles](#section:seven-testing-principles).
 And it doesn't matter if the section is in this or any other MD document.

-For more information, see the documentation of the Markdown package for \TeX [@novotny:2017].
+For more information, see the documentation of the Markdown package for \TeX{} referenced in section *Further Reading* at the end of this document.

 ### Figures